- Dead, broke: What it's like to inherit nothing but debt.

 - This day in history: 2006, 2011, 2016, 2020

 - Colophon: Recent publications, upcoming/recent appearances, current writing projects, current reading

 Dead, broke (permalink)

-Of all the moving, wrenching accounts of death during the pandemic, Molly McGhee's "America's Dead Souls," for The Paris Review stands out: haunting, furious and sad, an rude awakening of the status quo that denies any possibility of inaction.
+Of all the moving, wrenching accounts of death during the pandemic, Molly McGhee's "America's Dead Souls," for The Paris Review stands out: haunting, furious and sad, a rude awakening to the status quo that denies any possibility of inaction.

 I've known McGhee a long time, since she worked on my book INFORMATION DOESN'T WANT TO BE FREE from McSweeneys, a professional association we renewed when she landed at Tor.